Oasis (band)

-Oasis were an English rock band formed in Manchester in 1991.
-Originally known as the Rain, the group initially consisted of Liam Gallagher (lead vocals, tambourine), Paul Arthurs (guitar), Paul McGuigan (bass guitar) and Tony McCarroll (drums).
-Liam's older brother Noel (lead guitar, vocals) later joined as a fifth member, finalising the group's core lineup.
-During the course of their existence, they had various lineup changes, with the Gallagher brothers remaining the only staple members.
+Oasis are an English rock band formed in Manchester in 1991.
+The group initially consisted of Liam Gallagher (lead vocals), Paul "Bonehead" Arthurs (guitar), Paul "Guigsy" McGuigan (bass guitar) and Tony McCarroll (drums).
+Liam asked his older brother Noel Gallagher (lead guitar, vocals) to join as a fifth member a few months later to finalise their formation.
+Noel became the de facto leader of the group and took over the songwriting duties for the band's first four studio albums.
+They are regarded as the most globally successful group of the Britpop genre.

-Oasis signed to independent record label Creation Records in 1993 and released their record-setting debut album Definitely Maybe (1994).
-The following year they recorded (What's the Story) Morning Glory?
-(1995) with drummer Alan White, in the midst of a chart rivalry with peers Blur.
-Spending ten weeks at number one on the UK Albums Chart, (What's the Story) Morning Glory? was also an international chart success and became one of the best-selling albums of all time.
-In addition, it stands as the fifth-best-selling album in the UK and the biggest-selling album in the UK of the 1990s.
-The Gallagher brothers featured regularly in tabloid newspapers for their disputes and wild lifestyles.
+Oasis signed to independent record label Creation Records in 1993 and released their record-setting debut studio album Definitely Maybe (1994), which topped the UK Albums Chart and quickly became the fastest-selling debut album in British history at the time.
+The following year, they released follow up album (What's the Story) Morning Glory?
+(1995) with new drummer Alan "Whitey" White in the midst of a highly publicised chart rivalry with peers Blur, dubbed by the British media as the "Battle of Britpop".
+Spending ten weeks at number one on the British charts, (What's the Story) Morning Glory? was also an international chart success and became one of the best-selling albums of all time, the UK's third-best-selling album, and the UK's best-selling album of the 1990s.
+The Gallagher brothers featured regularly in tabloid newspapers throughout the 1990s for their public disputes and wild lifestyles.
 In 1996, Oasis performed two nights at Knebworth for an audience of 125,000 each time, the largest outdoor concerts in UK history at the time.
-In 1997, Oasis released their third album, Be Here Now.
-It became the fastest-selling album in UK chart history.
+In 1997, Oasis released their highly anticipated third studio album, Be Here Now, which became the fastest-selling album in UK chart history.
+It was retrospectively seen as a critical disappointment.